hexbus/micropsu-replacement/README.md

 It's a remix of [dabonetn's TI-99/4A replacement power supply project](https://github.com/dabonetn/ti99psu-replacement), which is based on jonn-reenthused's [TI99-4A-dc-power-board](https://github.com/jonn-reenthused/TI99-4A-dc-power-board).
 I’ve ported it from EasyEDA to KiCAD, but still haven't figured out the schematic part of KiCAD yet.
 Please feel free to offer any merges with added schematics.

+(Note as of 9/20/2024 this 1.0b version of the board is untested - I am ordering prototype boards to verify its operation.)

 Thanks to both authors for keeping these systems alive!

 Original author notes (adapted for my board):